dgp1130/blog/src/www/posts/ctor.md

 sacrificing some traditional object-oriented features as a result.

-I mainly wanted to explore what the concept of "minimal constructors" means to a programming language and present a model for how it could be leveraged enforce best practices without sacrificing some traditional object-oriented features.
+I mainly wanted to explore what the concept of "minimal constructors" means to a programming language and present a model for how it could be leveraged to enforce best practices without dropping existing object-oriented features.
 In the process I found a few other "interesting" consequences of the design which I wanted to share.
 Try out the [`ctor-exp`](https://github.com/dgp1130/ctor-exp) package yourself and see what crazy patterns you can come up with.